approov/quickstart-flutter-httpclient/README.md

 This package requires Flutter 3 because of the need to execute channel handlers on [background threads](https://docs.flutter.dev/development/platform-integration/platform-channels?tab=ios-channel-objective-c-tab#executing-channel-handlers-on-background-threads), which is only available in the stable channel from Flutter 3.

-Note that the minimum OS requirement for iOS is 10 and for Android the minimum SDK version is 21 (Android 5.0).
+Note that the minimum OS requirement for iOS is 10 (although the latest versions of Flutter itself constrain this to iOS 11) and for Android the minimum SDK version is 21 (Android 5.0).
 You cannot use Approov in apps that need to support OS versions older than this.

 ## ADDING THE APPROOV SERVICE DEPENDENCY